unitedstack/mirana/README.md

 This module monitors the messages from rabbitmq and send them to the specific client through websocket protocol.

 ## Usage
+npm install
 cp config.sample.js config.js
 npm start